 The ‘g’ in g code stands for the general command.
 G command lines are in charge of the different types of motions in the 3D printer.
 They are also responsible for controlling the three-plus axes movement that is performed by the printhead and filament extrusion.

 Another command is the Miscellaneous command.
-These commands are responsible for running the non-geometric tasks which include fan control, heating commands for the bed and the nozzle, etc.
+These commands are responsible for running the non-geometric tasks which include fan control, heating commands for the bed and the nozzle, etc. Let us discuss how to write g code for 3d printer.

 Popular commands in g code